coverclock/com-diag-hazer/DISPLAY.md

     BAS 1active 0valid      18019sec      18020obs       0.1675m           DGNSS

-BAS shows information about the Ublox device operating in base station.
+BAS shows information about the u-blox device operating in base station.
 In base (stationary) mode, it shows if the device is actively surveying or if the survey has resolved to a valid location, how many seconds and observations have been consumed during the survey, and what the mean